WARRANTY DEEDs Texas

-It is called a “Warranty” Deed because the person who signs the deed is making a warranty [promise] that he or she owns the property and that the property is clear of liens and other problems that are not stated in the deed.
+It is called a “Warranty” Deed because the Seller who signs the deed is making a warranty [promise] that the Seller owns the property and that the property is clear of liens and other problems that are not stated in the deed.

-Good to know: A Warranty Deed transfers real estate property title from one person or entity (grantor) to another (grantee).
+Good to know: A Warranty Deed transfers real estate property title from one person or entity (grantor) to another person or entity (grantee).
 Whether the deed contains a full or limited warranty of title will determine which Warranty Deed you use.

 Grant deed in Texas

 The term “Grant Deed” is not generally used in Texas as it is in other states.
 A Texas Warranty Deed is a Grant Deed.
 A Grant Deed is a deed that transfers or “grants” an interest in real property.

 All of the requirements for a Grant Deed are the same as a Warranty Deed.
 If you are looking for a Grant Deed, we recommend a Warranty Deed.

 A Warranty Deed with Vendor’s Lien contains the Seller’s guarantees of a warranty deed but with a lien.
 This deed is part of a seller finance package of documents.